happysloth0908/Conkiri/README.md

 - [Git Workflow](#-git-workflow)
 - [Documents](#-documents)

----

 ## 🐘 Service Overview

-**Conkiri** is a web service that enhances the concert-going experience by providing:
+** 🎈 Conkiri** is a web service that enhances the concert-going experience by providing:

 1. A comprehensive archive of seat-specific view reviews
 2. A map for sharing fan-made merchandise